 I see so much more than a physical likeness between my son and father.
 I see the intellect that is often hidden.
 I see amazing and creative problem solving skills.
 I see a love that comes through actions not words.

-I admire them both for the struggles that they are presented with and the dignity that they demonstrate in meeting them.
+I admire them both for the struggles that they faced and the dignity that they demonstrate in meeting them.

-They are also very human and sometimes fall back, but they work so hard to try again.
+They are also sometimes fall back, but they work so hard to try again.

-My father and my son are such remarkable role models for me, even on the days when I miss them most.
+My father and my son are such remarkable role models for me, even on the days when I miss one of them dearly.